tsoisauce/rails-graphql-persisted-queries/README.md

 # Rails GraphQL Persisted Queries

 Ruby on Rails project to demo HTTP caching strategies.
+Persisted queries allows Apollo Client to refernce cached queries with a hash.
+Apollo Client will attempt to make a query with a GET method before attempting a POST request for the data.

 Note: `master` branch will not utalize active record to persist data.
 All data will be static for demostration purposes.